 When my kids were younger, there was a huge gap between planning for healthy dinners, and the execution of getting our healthy meals on the table.
 My intentions were destroyed by cranky kids, fatigue and overwhelm, and usually a lack of desire to fix what I knew my kids wouldn’t eat.

 Fast forward to today, and the story has completely turned around.
 When I decided to get my life (meaning my kitchen) organized, and manage my time better, the execution naturally fell into place!
-After years of staying organized, by prepping the dinners we are going to eat the coming week, It has become possible for us to eat a healthy meal almost every night!
+After years of staying organized, and prepping the dinners we are going to eat the coming week, it has become possible for us to eat a healthy meal almost every night!
 Here’s what I learned in the process.

 1) Don’t Procrastinate!

 The number one lesson I’ve learned here is to not put off your meal prep session!
 Personal success books from “The One Thing, Eat that Frog, and No Excuses” all say a similar thing.
 Choose one thing that you need to get done each day and do that thing first.
 The longer you put it off by doing other tasks, the harder it is to get to it.
 If you just do it, by the end of the day, you WILL feel great about what you accomplished.
 No need to pack a to do list full of things!
 Choose one thing, and make that one thing a priority.